demedomo/.github/profile/README.md

 ## Looking for Contributors

-** [Samuel's](https://github.com/ws-sam) note: I'm one guy with a laptop and a dream.
+** Note: I'm one guy with a laptop and a dream.
 Early stage means every role matters.
 I need extensive amounts of help.

 - **Designers** — UI/UX for Web3 dashboards and data interfaces
 - **Artists / Illustrators** — Nqita character art, game assets, brand visuals